YWCA in partnership with the Mayor’s Commission on the Status of Women will honor exemplary women leaders in the Tulsa community.

-“We are honored to partner with the Mayor’s Commission on the Status of Women to elevate the amazing women of Tulsa who have played a key role in helping to build our community,” said Julie Davis, YWCA CEO.
+“Through our partnership with the Mayor’s Commission on the status of women, we have had the opportunity to recognize women from all over Tulsa who are groundbreakers, change makers, and overall advocates for improving the Tulsa Community,” said Julie Davis, YWCA CEO.
 “It is incredibly inspiring to hear the stories of these women’s lives, their history, and their passion for service to Tulsa.”
 Past award winners come from a variety of backgrounds and include women such as Alison Anthony, President and CEO of Tulsa Area United Way, Kimberly Johnson, CEO of Tulsa City-County Library, and Deborah Hunter, Family and Children’s Services Case Manager and poet.

-Nominations are open online now through Tuesday, July 31, at YWCATulsa.org and can be made by individuals or businesses.
-The award winners will be announced at the end of summer, and the awards celebration will take place on International Women’s Day (March 8), 2019.
+Nominations are open online Monday, June 17 through Monday, July 22, at TulsaPearlParty.org and can be made by individuals or businesses.
+The award winners will be announced at the end of summer, and the awards celebration will take place leading up to International Women’s Day on Thursday, March 5, 2020.

 History of the Awards

 Two powerhouse advocates for women’s rights merged in 2015 to bring the first ever Women of the Year – Pinnacle Awards ceremony to Tulsa.
 The Mayor’s Commission on the Status of Women has honored more than 200 Tulsa women with the Pinnacle Award since its inception in 1987.
 After celebrating its 100-year anniversary in December 2014, YWCA honored their first Women of the Year at Wine, Women and Shoes in April 2015.
 Given the success of both awards and the shared objective, YWCA’s board of directors voted unanimously to approve the organic partnership.